Mission

 Supporters

-We would like to extend a special thank-you to everyone who donated to the Amagansett Life-Saving & Coast Guard Station restoration project.
+We would like to extend a special thank-you to everyone who donated to the Amagansett Life-Saving & Coast Guard Station Museum restoration project.
 Without their generosity, we would not be able to enjoy the museum we have today — and are eternally grateful to:

 Founding Donors